-We parked at the Grand Canyon Visitor Center (right side of map) and picked up the trail at Mather Point.
-The pathways and lookouts right around there were crowded with tourists … but just a quarter mile down, the path was wide open.
+We parked at the Grand Canyon Visitor Center (right side of map), which was a short walk from the trail at Mather Point.
+The pathways and at the lookouts close to the visitor center were crowded, but a quarter mile down the trail it was wide open.

 The most difficult thing to convey about the Grand Canyon is its enormity.
 It’s almost too big to be real.
-In fact, as we stood looking out over the vistas we agreed that if someone told us we were looking at a Hollywood movie backdrop, we’d have believed them.
+In fact, gazing out over the vistas, we could easily have been convinced that we were looking at a Hollywood backdrop.

-“Hey, it’s less than a mile to Trailview Overlook – let’s do it!”
+“Hey, it’s not even a mile to Trailview Overlook – let’s do it!”

-And so on … until nearly five miles (and about 200 photos) later we finally got a hold of ourselves.
-The dogs were pooped, and Ty was giving us his it’s-time-to-head-back look.
+And so on … until five miles (and 200 photos) later we finally got a hold of ourselves.
+The dogs were pooped, and Ty was giving us his take-me-home look.

-We were there on a cloudy, cool day.
+We were lucky to visit on a cloudy, cool day.
 If it had been warmer, we wouldn’t have been able to walk so far with the boys.
 Though the path is easy to navigate, the high elevation and dry climate can quickly lead to dehydration for you and your dog.
 Even if you’re only planning a short stroll, bring plenty of water and a collapsible bowl.

 We made it back to the Winnebago fairly quickly.
-Ty seemed to sense we were heading toward his bed, and he got his second wind.
+Ty seemed to sense we were heading toward his bed, and got his second wind.
 He wouldn’t even move over for people on the trail!
-It was as if he was calculating the shortest distance home and he was going to walk that line regardless of who got in his way.

 There are two pet friendly hotels and two campgrounds (without hookups) and one RV park (with hookups) inside the park.
 There are additional pet friendly options available just south of the park in the town of Tusayan, AZ.

-Finding a pet friendly restaurant here is a bit of a challenge.
+Finding a pet friendly restaurant there is a bit of a challenge.
 The closest we were able to find was about 80 miles south in Flagstaff, Arizona.

 We made a second visit to the Grand Canyon and explored a different section of the South Rim Trail.
-We’re happy to report that the park is just as pet friendly as our last visit, and you can read about it here: Arizona’s Top Pet Friendly Attraction – The Grand Canyon.
+We’re happy to report that the park is just as pet friendly as our last visit.
+See what we found to do the second time around! > Going Back To The Grand Canyon.